 You know how you have those desert island albums – the ones that you would take with you if you couldn’t listen to anything else?
 Well, that’s Operation: Mindcrime by Queensryche.
 In fact, I’d go further than that, it is my favorite album by any band, anywhere, anytime.
 Nothing is better.
 Not anything by Black Sabbath, not anything by Judas Priest, not anything by Pink Floyd or Led Zeppelin, not anything.
 Mindcrime is #1.
 Period.
 End of story.
 [Read more…]

 Back in 2010, I lost my job, and was unemployed for longer than I cared to be.
 During the belt tightening that always happens during times like that, I canceled Cable TV.
 I wrote about that elsewhere on this blog, so I won’t get into that in this particular post.
 As time passed, I saw a new service starting, Sling TV.
 I happily signed up with them almost immediately after they opened.
-But in 2018 I’m with Youtube TV.
+But in 2018 I’m with Youtube TV (I’m still with them in Spring 2020).
 Here’s why.
 [Read more…]

 In the earlier years of 3D Realms, when we were known simply as Apogee Software, we were known for many popular games in the scroller genre.
 Duke Nukem, Bio Menace, Hocus Pocus, Commander Keen, and many others.
 But today we’re here to shed a little light on the 1993 scroller, Monster Bash.
 Monster Bash turns 25 years old today, having originally been released on Apr 9, 1993!
 [Read more…]